Type 1 diabetes

 If your cells are starved for energy, the body may begin to break down fat.
 This produces toxic acids known as ketones.
 Diabetic ketoacidosis is a life-threatening emergency.

 Symptoms of this serious condition include:

 - A sweet, fruity smell on your breath

-If you suspect ketoacidosis, check your urine for excess ketones with an over-the-counter ketones test kit.
-If you have large amounts of ketones in your urine, call your doctor right away or seek emergency care.
-Also, call your doctor if you have vomited more than once and you have ketones in your urine.
+If you suspect ketoacidosis, check the urine for excess ketones with an over-the-counter ketones test kit.
+If you have large amounts of ketones in the urine, call your provider right away or seek emergency care.
+Also, call your provider if you have vomited more than once and you have ketones in the urine.

 Preparing for an appointment

-After diagnosis, you'll need close medical follow-up until your blood sugar level stabilizes.
-A doctor who specializes in hormonal disorders (endocrinologist) generally coordinates diabetes care.
+After diagnosis, you'll need close medical follow-up until your blood sugar level is stable.
+A provider who specializes in hormonal disorders (endocrinologist) usually works with other specialists on diabetes care.
 Your health care team will likely include: